WeStrainGroup/Niangao_web_docker/README.md

 ### Web
 An [online version](https://niangao.lab.westlake.edu.cn) of Niangao is available for non-coders.
 Please check the [tips and features](#using-niangao-web---tips-and-features) for Niangao before using.
 ### R package
-If you are familiar with R and want to build your own pipeline with R code, please try our [R package version](https://github.com/WeStrainGroup/Niangao_R_package) of Niangao.
-Note that this version only have the trimming functionality!
+If you are familiar with R and want to build your own pipeline with R code, please try our [R package version](https://github.com/WeStrainGroup/Niangao_R_package) of Niangao. **Note** that this version ***ONLY*** have the trimming functionality!
 See [using R package](#using-r-package) for detailed code.
 ### Docker image
 If you need to build Niangao at your local server for data security and faster uploads, we recommend you to use Dockerized Niangao, which have exactly the same functions and interface as Niangao Web.
 See [using Docker image](#using-docker-image) for the detailed code to build it.
 ## User manual
 ### Using Niangao Web - Tips and Features
 - **File Upload:** You can upload `.ab1` files by dragging and dropping them onto the file input area or by clicking the "Browse..." button.
 - **Paired-End Assembly:** For paired-end sequence assembly, name your forward and reverse read files with a consistent pattern: `SampleName_Fwd.ab1` and `SampleName_Rev.ab1`.
 Only files with matching names and the correct suffixes (`_Fwd`, `_Rev`) will be assembled.
+- **Failed Assemblies:** If CAP3 fails to assemble a pair of sequences (often due to low quality), the longer of the two sequences will be included in the output.
 - **BLAST Options:** Select "YES" to run BLAST.
-Choose your desired database and the number of hits to display.
+Choose your desired database and the number of aligned subject sequence to display.
-- **Failed Assemblies:** If CAP3 fails to assemble a pair of sequences (often due to low quality), the longer of the two sequences will be included in the output.
 * **Downloading Results:**  Download your processed sequences and reports using the download button located next to the file input. **Important:** Results are ***NOT*** saved after you refresh or close the page.
 ### Using R package
 #### Step 1: Install tool package for Niangao installation